whalderman/search-quality-rater-guidelines-tldr/docs/ja/about/index.md

 ## Translations

-Small portions of this site's Quality Rater Guidelines translation were sourced from [広岡さん](https://twitter.com/0penkenhiro)のolder translation of the same document.
+Small portions of this site's Japanese translation were sourced from [広岡さん](https://twitter.com/0penkenhiro)のolder translation of the same document.